Bringing Diversity from Diffusion Models to Semantic-Guided Face Asset Generation: Experiments

-\paragraph{User Study} We conduct a user study for the output of avatar generation methods among our proposed method, DreamFace~\cite{zhang2023dreamface} and Describe3D~\cite{wu2023high}.
+\paragraph{User Study} We conduct a user study to compare the outputs of avatar generation methods, including our proposed method, DreamFace~\cite{zhang2023dreamface} and Describe3D~\cite{wu2023high}.
 87 participants rate images synthesized using the corresponding methods in two aspects: description consistency and photorealism.
-The outcomes in \Cref{fig:userstudy} showcase our proposed method consistently outperforming others in terms of description consistency and photorealism.
+The outcomes in \Cref{fig:userstudy} show that our proposed method consistently outperforms the baseline methods in terms of description consistency and photorealism.